vis6060/sowhatvote/README.md

 Here is a video on the user pain points: https://www.youtube.com/watch?v=fBUoDQKc7C8

+# Macro Trends

+a) Desire for Generation Z to be more involved in political discourse.
+For example, the large demonnstration by high school students for gun rights for th victims of Parkland shooting in 2018.

+b) 2020 election had the largest turnout in the history of 158 Million US Residents despite the COVID-19 pandemic.

+c) Ver expensive to run a door-to-door grassroots campaign due to rising labor costs.

+# Competition to SoWhat Vote Vision

+Due to the sensitivity around political events, major social media giants such as Facebook will not introduce poltical grassrooots voting feature.
+Hence, this space is apt for a new niche social media platform.

 # UX

 Here is a video on the UX: https://www.youtube.com/watch?v=ymu52McDBLM&t=15s